 If you're painting your kitchen countertops, be aware that you'll need to be a little careful from now on.
 Even though the polyurethane is strong, you'll need to use trivets for hot foods, and you'll always need to use a cutting board when cutting and chopping.
 You'll also have to reapply the polyurethane topcoat on a regular basis to keep your counters looking their best [source: AsktheBuilder].

-For more information on Formica and painting and repairing your countertops, check out the links on the next page.
+For more information on Formica and painting and repairing your countertops, check out the links below.